derRiesenOtter/bachelor/docs/thesis/introduction.typ

 compartment have to be able to move freely.
 Compartments that are confined by a membrane, like the nucleus or mitochondria, have been well known for a long time.
 A more recent discovery was the existence of @mlo:pl.
 They often form via
 @llps.
-An example of one such @mlo is the nucleoli, but there are many other
+A well known example of one such @mlo is the nucleoli. @xu_liquid-liquid_2023
-@mlo::pl that play important roles in cells.
-They contribute to cells being able to do many diverse reactions efficiently. @xu_liquid-liquid_2023

 The macro molecules responsible for @llps in cells are proteins and nucleic acids.
 A combination of simultaneous weak and strong interactions between proteins and